Sharv619/codeflow-commander---nexus-gateway/README.md

 - **Containerized**: Nginx serves the static frontend; backend runs as a separate container.
 Development override supports running Vite inside a container.
 - **Git hooks**: Example `pre-push` scripts (bash + PowerShell) that post diffs to `/git-hook`.

+## Recent Changes

+This session focused on resolving critical application errors and enhancing the CI/CD workflow:

+1.  **Initial Error Resolution:**
+    *   Fixed `getaddrinfo ENOTFOUND backend` errors by updating `vite.config.ts` to correctly proxy requests to `http://localhost:3001` for `/api`, `/results`, and `/analyze` endpoints.
+    *   Ensured both the frontend (`npm run dev`) and backend (`npm run server`) run simultaneously for local development.

+2.  **Dependency and Linting Fixes:**
+    *   Updated various development dependencies in `package.json` to their latest compatible versions.
+    *   Resolved a dependency conflict by downgrading ESLint to version `8.57.0` (from v9) to maintain compatibility with existing plugins.
+    *   Updated the `.eslintrc.json` file to use the correct parser and plugins for TypeScript and React, ensuring proper linting.

+3.  **Test Suite Rectification:**
+    *   Modified `jest.config.cjs` to set the `testEnvironment` to `jsdom` and updated `testMatch` patterns to include `.tsx` files.
+    *   Removed the `--no-config` flag from the `test` script in `package.json` so Jest would use its configuration file.
+    *   Confirmed that all local tests were passing after these changes.

+4.  **Pre-push Git Hook Implementation:**
+    *   Converted the CI/CD simulation into a pre-push Git hook.
+    *   The new `hooks/pre-push` script now collects staged changes and automatically runs AI code review and containerized tests before a push, blocking the push if any stage fails.
+    *   The script was made executable.

 ## Quick start — Local dev

 1. Install dependencies